 Adjournment

-The chairperson may adjourn any Members’ meeting for any good and sufficient reason.
+The Chairperson may adjourn any Members’ meeting for any good and sufficient reason.

 The provisions relating to the conduct of general meetings of the Credit Union shall apply to adjourned meetings.
 No business shall be transacted at such a meeting other than the business left unfinished at the meeting at which the adjournment took place.